Faculty Advisor: Mary Bird

 NLG law school chapters aim to supplement the traditional legal education with progressive legal ideas and concepts stressing the importance of thinking critically and creatively, and using the law as a tool to further social change.

 Loyola partners with other Chicago-area law school chapters to organize ‘DisOrientation,’ which serves as an introduction to NLG and “people’s lawyering” in general.
 The event includes panels, workshops, and training centered around changing law school culture and using the law as a tool to benefit people.
-Register for this year’s DisO here.
+This year's DisO will occur in the fall.

 The Loyola NLG Chapter also participates in greater Chicago NLG initiatives such as Know Your Rights and Legal Observer training, providing legal support for political activists, protesters and movements for social change.